ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Victim Tag Detection (Network)

-An Attacker might intentionally disable passive unwanted location tracking detection on a Victim's Device.
+An Attacker might intentionally disable passive Unwanted Tracking detection on a Victim's Device.

 The impact of this attack is high as it would prevent the Victim from being notified about possible Unwanted Tracking.
 The likelihood is medium, as executing this attack requires the Attacker to physically or remotely alter settings on the Victim’s Device, which involves moderate effort and access.
 The risk level is medium.
 This attack can be partially mitigated by notifying Victims of potential location tracking using other means e.g. sounds or haptics on Location-tracking Tags.